-Working in the voluntary sector for two decades I have held a variety of posts supporting vulnerable adults, children and young people.
-Whilst at The Children’s Society I developed services for sex workers, looked after children, careleavers and young people in the criminal justice system.
-My career has involved designing a range of experiential courses and interventions aimed at breaking the cycle of abuse, offending and exploitation.
+Chantal has worked in the voluntary sector for over 20 years.
+She started her career working with young people in care and delivering National Children’s Bureau training to equip individuals to provide mentoring support to careleavers.
+She has held posts with The Children’s Society where she developed services for sex workers, looked after children, careleavers and young people in the criminal justice system.
+Her career has involved designing a range of experiential courses and interventions aimed at breaking the cycle of abuse, offending and exploitation.

-I have a BA (Hons) in Psychotherapy from University of Southampton and returned to Southampton as a freelance lecturer on the Psychotherapy degree course where I taught for six years.
-I have held various psychotherapy posts, including private practice and six years working with Relate, during which time I assisted in the implementation of the ‘bridging to safety model’ for couples experiencing domestic abuse.
+Chantal taught Psychotherapy at University of Southampton for six years, whilst holding various psychotherapy posts, including schools based work, private practice and six years working with Relate, during which time she assisted in the implementation of the ‘bridging to safety model’ for couples experiencing domestic abuse.

-I joined The Hampton Trust in 2009 as the Women’s Safety Worker supporting and advising women who’s partners or ex partners were accessing The Hampton Trust’s domestic abuse perpetrator programmes.
-In 2011 I moved into the role of the Independent Sexual Violence Advisor (ISVA) for the Isle of Wight whilst completing a Post Graduate Certificate in ‘Advocacy Skills for Working with Survivors of Sexual Violence’ at Worcester University.
+Tracy joined The Hampton Trust in 2009 as the Integrated Safety Support Worker advising partners (ex) of perpetrators accessing domestic abuse behavioural change programmes.
+In 2011 she moved into the role of the Independent Sexual Violence Advisor (ISVA) for the Isle of Wight whilst completing a Post Graduate Certificate in ‘Advocacy Skills for Working with Survivors of Sexual Violence’ at Worcester University.

 Debbie Willis - Children and Young People Services Manager

-I have extensive experience of working with groups of vulnerable children and young people.
-I started my working career in the looked after system and moved on to become a qualified youth worker.
+Debbie has extensive experience of working with groups of vulnerable children and young people.
+Debbie started her working career in the looked after system and moved on to become a qualified youth worker.

-I have since designed and implemented many different youth orientated programmes including participatory development work for a range of organisations including the Youth Services, Connexions and the voluntary sector.
-I’ve worked across the Uk in both urban and rural contexts, largely as a detached youth worker.
+Debbie has since designed and implemented many different youth orientated programmes including participatory development work for a range of organisations including the Youth Services, Connexions and the voluntary sector.
+Debbie has worked across the UK in both urban and rural contexts, largely as a detached youth worker.

-I have written and delivered a number of training courses for a wide selection of agencies, schools and youth groups across the south.
-As the Children and Young People Services Manager (lead) for The Hampton Trust, I have worked with a diverse range of young people to develop Behavioural Change programmes for young people and young adults.
+Over the year’s Debbie has written and delivered a number of training courses for a wide selection of agencies, schools and youth groups across the south.
+As the Children and Young People Services Manager (lead) for Hampton Trust, she has worked with a diverse range of young people to develop Behavioural Change programmes for young people and young adults.